 - VisibilityDMARC reports increase visibility into your email program by letting you know who is sending emails from your domain.

 - SecurityDMARC helps the email community establish a consistent policy for dealing with messages that fail to authenticate.
 This helps the email ecosystem as a whole become more secure and more trustworthy.

 Adding a DMARC Record

-To receive DMARC reports from client custom domain it must have DMARC policy added.
+To receive DMARC reports from the client's custom domain it must have DMARC policy added.